Sakshidumbre/PastebinApplication/README.md

 8. **Test Mode**: The application supports deterministic time testing via `TEST_MODE=1` environment variable and `x-test-now-ms` header.
 This allows automated tests to control time for TTL validation without waiting for actual expiration.

-## Deployment

-### Vercel

-1. Push your code to a Git repository (GitHub, GitLab, etc.)
-2. Import the project in Vercel
-3. Install Upstash Redis integration from Vercel Marketplace (environment variables will be added automatically)
-4. Deploy

-The application will automatically build and deploy.

-## License

-MIT